MinhasKamal/ProgrammerTransformation/README.md

 ```

 ### 12. [Super Programmer God](12.SuperProgrammerGod.java)
 Execution time is more important than memory consumption.
-And if you can do some preprocessing then you should.
-Thus, for smaller integers you have reduced the complexity from √n to 1.
+And if you can do some preprocessing, then you should.
+Thus for smaller integers, you have reduced the complexity from √n to 1.

 ``` PrimeNumberChecker.java
 public class PrimeNumberChecker {